 This mathematics minor is intended for those who plan to enter a Graduate Teacher Education Program and be licensed in teaching Middle School Mathematics (grades 5-9).

-A student must complete a minimum of 35 credits (at least 9 of the upper-division credits must be taken in residence at PSU), to include the following:
+A student must complete the following 36 credit program (12 credits must be upper-division; 9 of these 12 upper-division credits must be taken in residence at PSU):

 |MTH 211, 212, 213 Foundations of Elementary Mathematics I, II, III||12|

 |MTH 491 Experimental Probability for Middle School Teachers||4|

 |MTH 494 Arithmetic and Algebraic Structures for Middle School Teachers||4|

 |MTH 495 Historical Topics in Mathematics for Middle School Teachers||4|

 |MTH 496 Concepts of Calculus for Middle School Teachers||4|